pkmnct/qualtrics-google-map-lat-long/README.md

 #### Option Documentation

-- Map Options are documented on Google's developer documentation. [center and zoom options are required](https://developers.google.com/maps/documentation/javascript/overview#MapOptions), and there are [many other options you can configure](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions).
+- Map Options are documented on Google's developer documentation.
+[Center and zoom options are required](https://developers.google.com/maps/documentation/javascript/overview#MapOptions), and there are [many other options you can configure](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions).
 - [Marker Options are documented on Google's developer documentation](https://developers.google.com/maps/documentation/javascript/reference/marker#MarkerOptions)
 - Marker Autocomplete Options
   - You can enable an autocomplete field to assist responders in finding a location.
 Responders can enter a location into this field and the map will snap its marker to that location.
 They can then fine-tune the response by dragging the marker to a specific location (such as a door to a building).